All setups NVIDIA Quadro P2000 (laptop)7 Days to Die

 What are the best 7 Days to Die settings for the NVIDIA Quadro P2000 (laptop)?

-Turn on FSR (Balanced), keep ray tracing off for maximum FPS, and ease the heaviest options like View Distance and Reflection Quality down a notch.
+Turn on FSR (Balanced), keep ray tracing off for maximum FPS, and ease the heaviest options like View Distance and Tree Quality down a notch.
 The full per-setting breakdown is above.

 FPS figures are estimates from a generalized model (hardware tier × game load × per-setting weights), not live benchmarks — real performance varies by scene, drivers and game version.